politicalphysicist/politicalphysicist.github.io/content/Politics/21EnergyP2.md

 powered.

 [^1]: Carbon capture and storage (CCS) technology is sometimes invoked as a way for us to continue using fossil fuels.
 The issue with it is how we go about ensuring that the captured CO<sub>2</sub> *stays where we put it*.
 Usually it is suggested that it be stored underground, but were it to leak then it would undo all of our work capturing it in the first place.
-In many ways this is a more concerning problem even than nuclear waste, since the latter is solid and much easier to contain than a gas.
+In many ways this is a more concerning problem even than nuclear waste, since the latter is solid--making it much easier to contain than a gas--and needs to be stored for only a finite time.